jina-ai/jina/docs/datatype/image/image2image.md

         docs.match(self._dam)
 ```

-`SimpleIndexer` stores all the Documents with a memory map when invoked with a `/index` endpoint.
+`SimpleIndexer` stores all the Documents with a memory map when invoked with the `/index` endpoint.
 During the search
-flow, it matches the query `Document` with the indexed `Document` using the built-in `match` function
+Flow, it matches the query `Document` with the indexed `Document` using the built-in `match` function
 of `DocumentArrayMemmap`.

 ## Putting it all together in a Flow

 So far we saw individual components of the Flow and how to define them.
-Next comes putting all this together in a Flow,
+Next comes putting all of this together in a Flow:
-which can be done as shown below

 ```python
 from jina import Flow